DevaduttM/Aqua_AI/README.md

 **Steps to train the model**:

-1. Ensure you have the dataset in the `data/` directory.
-2. Run the `AquaAI.py` script:
+1. Run the `AquaAI.py` script:
     ```bash
     python AquaAI.py
     ```
-3. The trained model will be saved as a `.pkl` file in the root directory.
+2. The trained model will be saved as a `.pkl` file in the root directory.

 ## API Endpoints